rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 Buildozer runs on Linux, Windows users need a Linux virtual machine such as WSL or VirtualBox to run Buildozer.

+Buildozer's behavior can be non-deterministic in any of these cases:

+It is run as root

-Buildozer's behavior can be non-deterministic if run as root, or if it is run on an NTFS partition mounted on a Linux system.
+It is run on an NTFS partition mounted on a Linux system.

+There are Python style trailing comments in the buildozer.spec

 ## Changing buildozer.spec